-You haven’t seen much of the formal living area of our new house even though it is the most-open area of the house because it’s mostly been non-existent.
-It’s been the place where boxes are unpacked, things are sorted, messes are made… every house has one, especially after a move.
+Our formal living room has been the place where boxes are unpacked, things are sorted, messes are made… every house has one, especially after a move.
 Most of the time, I bet it’s not the first thing guests see as they walk through the front door.
 Time for a change!

-The goal for the room is to keep it as an open space where the girls can run & play, but where adults also have a space — a functional nice-looking space.
-Your first glimpse was of the buffet-piece which opens into a bar that I painted white.
-When you pour yourself a drink, you’d like to have a place to sit and enjoy it right?
-The Bertoia replica chairs that didn’t really fit anywhere were cast-out into this space, but they don’t really fit the formal-playroom-lounge vibe that we’re going for.
+The goal for the room is to keep it as an open space where the kids can run & play, but where adults also have a space — a functional nice-looking space.
 I wanted something soft, unique… a statement piece.

 It had me at antique wood carvings.